 This section describes and quantifies the payments and benefits that would be payable to each NEO in the event of termination of such NEO's employment or a change in control pursuant to the employment agreements, equity award agreements and supplemental retirement agreements entered into with each NEO, as well as the Company's benefit plans provided to the NEOs.
-The information in the table below is based on the assumption, in each case, that termination of employment and/or change in control occurred on December 31, 2018, utilizing a per share stock price of \$34.59, the closing market price of the Company's common stock on such date.
+Certain provisions of Mr. Chewens' employment agreement were superseded by his Transition and Retirement Agreement as further defined herein, and the table reflects those revisions.
+The information in the table below is based on the assumption, in each case, that termination of employment and/or change in control occurred on December 31, 2019, utilizing a per share stock price of \$40.56, the closing market price of the Company's common stock on such date.
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be different from those presented in the following table.
 Factors that could affect these amounts include the timing during the year of any such event, the Company's stock price and the NEO's age.
 Some of the amounts shown in the table, as further described in the related footnotes, have been previously accrued as expenses of the Company and will not impact earnings when paid.